Dr Ranson was given notice in August last year

 Government's executive director for human resources today (28 January) gave evidence at the hearing about Dr Ranson's contract.

-Claire Conie told Dr Ranson's legal team that a discussion about the role should have happened and that if it was found to be suitable she should have been offered the job.
+Clare Conie told Dr Ranson's legal team that a discussion about the role should have happened and that if it was found to be suitable she should have been offered the job.

 Mrs Conie was also grilled about the decision not to move Dr Ranson to Manx Care to continue the medical director's duties with the healthcare body and whether this constitutes unfair dismissal.